Black Women Want To Design A Better Backstage

 The runway is basked in a soft glow as celebrities and guests take their seats among the uniform rows of chairs.
 A soft, steady beat pulsates over the speakers as the crowd eagerly anticipates the first look.
 But behind the thick black curtains, a much different Fashion Week story unfolds.
 Makeup artists, hairstylists, and manicurists — all dressed in black and wielding lipstick and brushes — frantically run from model to model as a cloud of hairspray fills the room.

-In the center of the chaos is a young Black assistant, who is braiding and blow-drying a model's hair as quickly as her nimble hands can muster.
-A handful of Black models crowd around her, waiting their turns to be seen by the one hairstylist in the room they can trust not to yank, burn, or chemically damage their strands.
+In the centre of the chaos is a young black assistant, who is braiding and blow-drying a model's hair as quickly as her nimble hands can muster.
+A handful of black models crowd around her, waiting their turns to be seen by the one hairstylist in the room they can trust not to yank, burn, or chemically damage their strands.

 Advertisement